Hydraxous/UltraFunGuns/README.md

 An ULTRAKILL mod with fun weapons!!

 ### Disclaimer
 Almost all the weapons are ridiculously overpowered as the balance has not yet been refined.
-The weapons will be re-balanced properly when most of the weapons are done.
+The weapons may be re-balanced properly when most of the weapons are done.
 For now it's just for fun so try not to take it too seriously.
+Also as of the Fraud update, portals don't work with UFG weapons and I don't know if I will add it or not.

 # [DOWNLOAD HERE](https://github.com/Hydraxous/UltraFunGuns/releases/download/Release-1.2.1/UFG-1.2.1-Release.zip)